Resolving Kernel Panics

 Troubleshooting kernel panics

-General advice for resolving kernel panics and other startup problems can be found in the AppleCare Knowledge Base document "Your Mac won't start up in Mac OS X." If the instructions in this AppleCare Knowledge Base document do not resolve the issue, try the following steps:
+General advice for resolving kernel panics and other startup problems can be found in the following AppleCare Knowledge Base documents:

-1. Rule out major hardware problems
+2. Rule out major hardware problems

 Kernel panics frequently result from major hardware problems with your Mac.
 To rule these out, follow the instructions in our "Apple Hardware Test" FAQ to run the Apple Hardware Test distributed with Macintosh® computers manufactured in recent years.
 In particular, consider the instructions for running the test in Loop Mode which, if supported, is often effective in identifying hardware-related causes of intermittent kernel panics.